giboc/liri-node-app/README.md

     spotify-this-song,"I Want it That Way"

 If the user enters an incorrect command or incorrect number of inputs, the script will suggest the user to run help.

+Finally, all non-error messages (including artist/movie not found) will be logged in log.txt.